Security Vulnerabilities

 data:image/svg+xml,%3Csvg%20xmlns=%22http://www.w3.org/2000/svg%22%20viewBox=%220%200%20100%20100%22%3E%3C/svg%3E

-The Ubuntu security team has recently discovered and addressed multiple vulnerabilities in the Apache HTTP Server.
-The vulnerabilities affected several versions of Ubuntu and could potentially lead to server disruption and injection of malicious code.
+The Ubuntu security team has recently discovered and addressed multiple vulnerabilities in the Apache HTTP Server (apache2) impacting versions through 2.4.59.
+These vulnerabilities could potentially disrupt the server and inject malicious code.

 data:image/svg+xml,%3Csvg%20xmlns=%22http://www.w3.org/2000/svg%22%20viewBox=%220%200%20100%20100%22%3E%3C/svg%3E